ppy/osu-wiki/wiki/Tournaments/osu!_UCI/iDOL@NSTER/en.md

 The tournament took place on Sunday, May 19, 2019 from roughly 12 to 10 p.m.
 It was located in the UCI Student Center (full address: 311 W Peltason Dr, Irvine, CA 92697), room Moss Cove AB.

-The osu!standard Loser's Finals and Grand Finals matches were livestreamed to the [front page of Twitch](https://www.twitch.tv), and at one point over 11,000 people were watching, making this one of osu!
+The osu!
+Loser's Finals and Grand Finals matches were livestreamed to the [front page of Twitch](https://www.twitch.tv), and at one point over 11,000 people were watching, making this one of osu!
 UCI's most popular events so far.

 ## Prizes